Azure/azure-sdk-for-net/sdk/healthinsights/Azure.Health.Insights.RadiologyInsights/samples/Sample01_AgeMismatchSample.md

-# How to extract the description of a Age Mismatch Inference using a synchronous call
+# How to extract the description of an age mismatch inference using a synchronous call

 In this sample it is shown how you can construct a request, add a configuration, create a client, send a synchronous request and use the result returned to extract the tokens and display the document content data that triggered the age mismatch inference.